New OSHA Regulation That May Affect Your Building

 KEVCO Guides Clients Through OSHA Compliance Process

 There are thousands of responsible property managers across the country whose job it is to manage the millions of buildings in the growing metropolis of business districts.
-And, chances are, if you are reading this article, you are one of the property managers who can be counted amongst those responsible ones.
-Along with the growing number of responsibilities that property managers have, no matter what size portfolio they manage, a critical component is dealing with safety for contractors that perform services to the exterior of your buildings that you manage.
+And, chances are, if you’re reading this article, you are one of the property managers who can be counted amongst those responsible.